Edward Norton Lorenz: Chaos theory

 In 1961, Lorenz, with the assistance of Margaret Hamilton, was using a simple digital computer, a Royal McBee LGP-30, to simulate weather patterns by modeling 12 variables, representing things like temperature and wind speed.
-He wanted to see a sequence of data again, and to save time he started the simulation in the middle of its course.
+He wanted to see a sequence of data again, and to save time, he started the simulation in the middle of its course.
 He did this by entering a printout of the data that corresponded to conditions in the middle of the original simulation.
 To his surprise, the weather that the machine began to predict was completely different from the previous calculation.
-The culprit: a rounded decimal number on the computer printout.
+The culprit was a rounded decimal number on the computer printout.
 The computer worked with 6-digit precision, but the printout rounded variables off to a 3-digit number, so a value like 0.506127 printed as 0.506.
 This difference is tiny, and the consensus at the time would have been that it should have no practical effect.
 However, Lorenz discovered that small changes in initial conditions produced large changes in long-term results.

 Lorenz's discovery, which gave its name to Lorenz attractors, showed that even detailed atmospheric modelling cannot, in general, make precise long-term weather predictions.
 His work on the topic, assisted by Ellen Fetter, culminated in the publication of his 1963 paper "Deterministic Nonperiodic Flow" in Journal of the Atmospheric Sciences, and with it, the foundation of chaos theory.
 He states in that paper:

-"Two states differing by imperceptible amounts may eventually evolve into two considerably different states ...
-If, then, there is any error whatever in observing the present state—and in any real system such errors seem inevitable—an acceptable prediction of an instantaneous state in the distant future may well be impossible....In view of the inevitable inaccuracy and incompleteness of weather observations, precise very-long-range forecasting would seem to be nonexistent."
+Two states differing by imperceptible amounts may eventually evolve into two considerably different states ...
+If, then, there is any error whatever in observing the present state—and in any real system such errors seem inevitable—an acceptable prediction of an instantaneous state in the distant future may well be impossible ...
+In view of the inevitable inaccuracy and incompleteness of weather observations, precise very-long-range forecasting would seem to be nonexistent.

 His description of the butterfly effect, the idea that small changes can have large consequences, followed in 1969.